akaritakai/AdventOfCode2021-Csharp/README.md

 ## Windows/Mac/Linux Instructions

 1. Follow the instructions above for providing your puzzle input.
-2. Install Visual Studio 2022 and install support for C# and .NET 6.0 console applications.
+2. Follow the instructions for installing the .NET 6.0 SDK from https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/install
 3. Open a command prompt and navigate to the project directory.
-4. Run `dotnet run --project src\aoc.csproj`
+4. Run `dotnet run --project src/aoc.csproj`